anotherAsad/AdvancedComputerSystems/Project3/readme.md

 ![graph](./Queue_Length_vs_Latency.png)

 2. For smaller data access sizes, increasing queue length tends to increase IOPS (at least for some steps).
 But for larger data access sizes, IOPS do not change much with the queue length.
 This is explainable, since larger data access sizes tend to saturate the external bandwidth pretty quickly, limiting the IOPS to the external bandwidth.<br> This explains why IOPS are used by SSD vendors to demonstrate throughput for small data access sizes: It shows how fast the internal NAND architecture can be in the best of cases.
-However, since the external bandwidth becomes the limiting factor for bigger data access sizes, it is practical to report the maximum possible data transfer rate in MB/sec for large data access sizes.

-This relationship is explored in the following graph which plots queue length against IOPS (for the case of 100% writes).
+However, since the external bandwidth becomes the limiting factor for bigger data access sizes, it is practical to report the maximum possible data transfer rate in MB/sec for large data access sizes.<br><br>This relationship is explored in the following graph which plots queue length against IOPS (for the case of 100% writes).
 As can be seen, IOPS stay constant across multiple queue lengths for the data access size of 128K, pointing to a transfer bandwidth saturation.

 ![graph](./Queue_Length_vs_IOPS.png)